 Third, we narrowed our focus on the truck's design and began sketching logos that we felt most accurately showcased the new concept and brand.

-of this installment!
+Stick around for part II of this installment!
 More details and more pictures!